header-societe-06-ihs

 Jérôme Michiels

-Executive Vice-President and CFO of Wendel
+Executive Vice-President of Wendel

 $830 million invested by Wendel

-To support IHS’s pan-African growth strategy, Wendel has invested $826 million between 2013 and 2016, participating in five capital increases alongside IHS’s shareholders, who are primarily major financial institutions active in economic development and top-tier private equity companies.
+To support IHS pan-African growth strategy, Wendel invested $826 million between 2013 and 2016, participating in five capital increases alongside IHS’s shareholders, who are primarily major financial institutions active in economic development and top-tier private equity companies.
 In 2019, Wendel exercised warrants in IHS that were issued in 2012 for a net value of $4 million.

 IHS’ ESG approach